Kong/mashape-oauth/FLOWS.md

 ***

-**Fun Fact:** Scope by spec was to be space seperated (i.e. `user pull-request`) except companies like doing whatever they want like using comma to seperate scopes: `user,pull-request` so now we have tons of edge-cases
+**Fun Fact:** Scope by spec was to be space seperated (i.e. `user pull-request`) to which nobody followed and we are now left in a state of constant wonder as to what the next api we tackle uses.

 ***